-The energy and enthusiasm of third graders—for reading, and everything else—are contagious.
-You’ll always have your favorite titles, but some years, your classroom library needs a refresh to meet everyone’s needs.
-We’ve got you covered!
-Whether you need picture books for ELA strategy lessons and curriculum tie-ins, series to motivate kids’ independent reading, or compelling chapter books to mull over as a small group or whole class, here are 50+ new (and new-ish) titles we think are worth adding to your third grade shelves.
+Third-grade energy and enthusiasm are definitely contagious—especially when it comes to reading!
+You’ll always have your favorite book titles and series, but some years, your classroom library needs a refresh.
+We’ve got you covered so you can meet all of your students’ needs!
+Whether you need picture books for ELA strategy lessons and curriculum tie-ins, a series to motivate independent reading, or compelling chapter books to mull over as a small group or whole class, here are 50+ new (and new-ish) 3rd grade books we think are worth adding to your shelves.

 We just can’t stop reading this one again and again.
 Encourage students to find their voices and connect with each other.